Classification of spin-chain braid representations: Useful examples and schematics

 }}

 \ignore{{ Sequences of form $(p,q,r,...)$ with $p<q<r<...$ (any length of sequence, $l$) are sometimes called ramified partitions. }}

 \beff{Permutations}{{

-\mdef Given a finite set $S$ then $\Perm(S)$ is the set of total orders of the elements, i.e. $\Perm(S) = Hom^{iso}(S,\ul{|S|})$, the set of isomorphisms (although we express elements simply by giving the order). \\ If $p<q$ as above then $\Perm_p(q)$ denotes the set of total orderings of the elements of $q$ in each $p_i$ (counties in each nation) without imposing an overall total order:
+\mdef Here we consider the $(p,q,\rho,s)$ form of $\SSS_N$ as in \ref{de:typespace}.
+Given a finite set $S$ then $\Perm(S)$ is the set of total orders of the elements, i.e. $\Perm(S) = Hom^{iso}(S,\ul{|S|})$, the set of isomorphisms (although we express elements simply by giving the order). \\ If $p<q$ as in \ref{pa:child1st} {\em et seq} then $\Perm_p(q)$ denotes the set of total orderings of the elements of $q$ in each $p_i$ (counties in each nation) without imposing an overall total order:

-Example: $ \Perm_{ \{ \{1\},\{2,3\}\}}( \{ \{1\},\{2\},\{3\}\}) = \{ \{ (\{1\}),(\{2\},\{3\}) \} , \{ (\{1\}),(\{3\},\{2\}) \} \} $ \\ Finally, $\PP_2(q/p) = \prod_{p_i \in p} \PP_2(q|p_i) \;$ --- the set of partitionings of counties of each nation into at most two parts.
+Example: $ \Perm_{ \{ \{1\},\{2,3\}\}}( \{ \{1\},\{2\},\{3\}\}) = \{ \{ (\{1\}),(\{2\},\{3\}) \} , \{ (\{1\}),(\{3\},\{2\}) \} \} $. \\ Finally, $\PP_2(q/p) = \prod_{p_i \in p} \PP_2(q|p_i) \;$ --- the set of partitionings of counties of each nation into at most two parts.
 Example: $ \PP_2(\{\{1\},\{2\},\{3\},\{4\}\}/\{\{1,2\},\{3,4\}\}) = \PP_2(\{\{1\},\{2\}\}) \prod \PP_2(\{\{3\},\{4\}\})$. }}

 \ignore{{